Adults with a valid Disability Tax Credit certificate and children under 18 are now eligible to apply to the Canadian Dental Care Plan

-LONGUEUIL, QC, June 27, 2024 /CNW/ - Today, the Honourable Jean-Yves Duclos Minister of Public Services and Procurement joined by Sherry Romanado, member of Parliament for Longueuil—Charles-LeMoyne, to announce that eligible children under the age of 18 and adults with a valid Disability Tax Credit certificate can now apply for the Canadian Dental Care Plan.
+VANCOUVER, BC, June 27, 2024 /CNW/ - Today, the Honourable Terry Beech, Minister of Citizens' Services joined the Honourable Harjit Sajjan, President of the King's Privy Council for Canada and Minister of Emergency Preparedness and Minister Responsible for the Pacific Economic Development Agency of Canada to announce that eligible children under the age of 18 and adults with a valid Disability Tax Credit certificate can now apply for the Canadian Dental Care Plan.

 Since the launch of the CDCP, more than 2 million seniors have been approved to receive coverage under the Plan and since May 1, more than 200,000 have already gotten care for services like cleaning, fillings, dentures.